Sxzo/WikipediaAnalysis/README.md

 ### Main
 To run the main function, type `make main` and then `./main`.
 From there, follow the directions given in the terminal.
 This will enter a sequence to test dijkstras and BFS.
-(NOTE: These functions will only output correctly with valid inputs).
+(NOTE: These functions will only function correctly with valid inputs).

 ### Tests
 To run our tests, type `make test`, and then `./test`.